YajasD/yajasd.github.io/_posts/2018-05-24-The-Price-of-Gold.md

 ---
 layout: post
-title: Linear Regression & The price of Gold
+title: Linear Regression & The Price of Gold
 ---